pyarchinit/pyarchinit/README.md

 ### Linux/Windows/MacOS
 1. Download the zip archive from github
-2. Open QGIS and from Plugin manager use Install from ZIP to install the plugin
+2. Open QGIS and then from Plugin manager use Install from ZIP to install the plugin

 #### Dependencies
 * Networkx